Internships and Co-ops

 In most cases, however, finding housing at your work location is your responsibility.
 So, where should you start?

-• Ask your employer for the contact information for former interns you could contact for housing advice and information.
+- Ask your employer for the contact information for former interns you could contact for housing advice and information, or see if the employer can pass your contact information along to former participants.

-• If you live on campus at a campus other than University Park, contact your housing office.
+If you live on campus at a campus other than University Park, contact your campus housing office for assistance.

 If you need assistance to pay for housing, try the Student Engagement Network (SEN) Grant Program.